YJzhang1211/go-socket.io/README.md

 **Help wanted** This project is looking for contributors to help fix bugs and implement new features.
 Please check [Issue 192](https://github.com/vchitai/go-socket.io/v4/issues/192).
 All help is much appreciated.

+**Disclaimer** This fork is tended for making it worked with the v4 version of socketio protocol

 ## Contents

 - [Install](#install)